René de Borst: Early life and education

 René de Borst obtained an MSc in Civil Engineering in 1982 at Delft University of Technology (with distinction).
+His MSc thesis contained the original version of PLAXIS (PLasticity AXIalSymmetry), a finite elenent code which is now widely used for computations in geotechnical engineering.

 Career

-He started his career at TNO and obtained his doctorate in 1986 at Delft University of Technology (with distinction).
+He started his career at TNO, where he laid foundations for, inter alia, plasticity, smeared crack models, and advanced solution techniques in DIANA FEA, a finite element package now widely used for analyses of concrtet structures.
+He obtained his doctorate in 1986 at Delft University of Technology (with distinction).
 In 1988 he was appointed Professor of Computational Mechanics at the Faculty of Civil Engineering of Delft University of Technology, and in 1999 as Professor of Engineering Mechanics at the Faculty of Aerospace Engineering at the same university.
 In 2000 he was appointed as Distinguished Professor.
 In 2007 he was appointed Dean of the Faculty of Mechanical Engineering and Distinguished Professor at Eindhoven University of Technology.
 From 2012 until 2015 he was the Regius Professor of Civil Engineering and Mechanics at the University of Glasgow.
 Since January 2016 he is the inaugural holder of The Centenary Chair of Civil Engineering at the University of Sheffield.

 De Borst has worked on several topics in engineering mechanics and in materials engineering, such as the mechanical properties of concrete, soils, composites, and rubbers, in particular, the development of mathematical and numerical models.
 His most significant work is on fracture mechanics, computational mechanics, and frictional materials.
 His work is of importance in civil engineering, structural engineering, and aerospace engineering.

 René de Borst is the author of two books, over 300 publications in archival journals and book chapters, and has supervised over 50 PhD students.
 Until 2024, he was the editor-in-chief of the International Journal for Numerical Methods in Engineering and the International Journal for Numerical and Analytical Methods in Geomechanics.
 He is associate editor of the Aeronautical Journal, and editor of a major reference work, the Encyclopedia of Computational Mechanics.